sdleffler/luminance-rs/CONTRIBUTING.md

 Coding conventions are enforced by `rustfmt`.
 You are expected to provide code that is formatted by `rustfmt` with the top-level `rustfmt.toml` file.

-Coding convention is enforced in the Continuation Integration pipeline.
+Coding convention is enforced in the Continuous Integration pipeline.
 If you want your work to be mergeable, format your code.

 # How to make a change